TurBoss/sam11/README.md

 Expect a trap at 0760000 as this is by design and is Unix discovering the maximum RAM available (248KB).

+## Performance

+On a SAMD51P20A (PDP using Internal RAM, 180MHz Clock, Cache enabled) the emulated processor operates with a MIPS of 1->1.25 when measuring from inside UNIX V6.
+I you boot up my modified V6 you will find a note in the root directory along those lines, along with a command 'mips' to test it yourself.
+This makes the simulator almost exactly as fast as a real PDP-11/40, which allows you to experience the processor at it's real speed.
+On that note, it is actually pretty amazingly fast, UNIX V6 boots faster than many modern CLI systems!

+On a SAMD21G18A, using the swapfile as RAM, the emulated processor.... is too slow to be worth using, 5 seconds per character print slow...
+Still, I tried it, and the SAMD21G18A did successfully boot UNIX V6 and compile a program, it's just agonising to use.

+The AVR has NOT been tried, but the software should compile back to something close-to avr11 with similar performance; Dave Cheney reported a MIPS of ~0.1 on his AVR Mega.

 ## Recommended reading

 - PDP-11/40 processor handbook: <https://pdos.csail.mit.edu/6.828/2005/readings/pdp11-40.pdf>